trevorqhl/tech/_posts/windows/2020-04-18-windows-list-ad-groups.md

 ---
 layout: post
-title:  "How to use Windows command line to check AD group"
+title:  "How to list AD groups that the current user belongs"
 date:   2020-04-18 09:10:54 -0400
 img: windows.png
 categories: Windows